agraubert/agutil/README.md

   Takes an `agutil.io.Socket` class to extend.

 * QueuedSocket.send(msg, channel='\_\_orphan\_\_')
   Sends a message over the specified _channel_.
 If the _channel_ argument is omitted, it is sent over a default channel.
+Channel names **cannot** contain the pipe character ('|', ascii 124), which is used as a delimiter for encoding the channel name into transmissions

 * QueuedSocket.recv(channel='\_\_orphan\_\_', decode=False, timeout=None)
   Receives a message from the specified _channel_, or blocks until a message is available.
 If _decode_ is True, the bytes object is decoded into a str object.
 If a timeout is specified and not None, the method will block for at most _timeout_ seconds, then raise a `socket.timeout` exception.